interjs/inter/README.md

 # Lincense

-*Inter* was realede under the MIT LICENSE.
+*Inter* was realesed under the MIT LICENSE.

 # Guide